whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 data are stored on separate servers to allow each system to be optimized for different workloads.

-A high-availability Lustre file system managed by Intel® Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this guide.
+A high-availability Lustre file system managed by Manager for Lustre\* software requires that your entire storage system configuration and all interfaces comply with the High Availability Configuration Specification presented in this guide.